mehmetziyaturan/note_map_website/README.md

 # Note Map Website
 This website is a notemap project with crud feature.
 There are additions, subtractions and updates.
+Leaflet map library used
 * Select the area you want on the map, the jersey area will open.
 * You can give any title, date and status information,
 * Add icon on the map